Marketing Combs to Monks in a Startling Way

 The abbot was enthusiastic and bought 1,000 combs.
 He invited Qian to stay for several days to attend the first day of handing out the Accumulating Good Deeds combs.
 The worshipers who received the combs were pleased.
 More worshipers came when they heard about the combs.
 Furthermore, the abbot asked if Qian could provide more combs of different qualities so he could give them to worshipers of different levels.

 Marketing can be thought of as a way to change an existing story.
-Does a comb actually have any use other than combing hair?
-A real master of marketing is one who is able to develop new markets for their ideas or products where people think it is impossible to do so.
+Does a comb have any use other than combing hair?
+A real master of marketing is one who can develop new markets for their ideas or products where people think it is impossible to do so.

 Translated by Audrey and edited by David J.